EpsilonSolutions/netscaler-command-reference/docs/ns/ns-pbr6/ns-pbr6.md

 <b>nextHopVal</b>
 ID of the VLAN, if you have specified a link local address for the Next Hop parameter.

+<b>ipTunnel</b>
+The iptunnel name where packets need to be forwarded upon.

 <b>nextHopVlan</b>
 VLAN number to be used for link local nexthop .